 For every two suicides in our wealthiest communities, seven occur in our poorest.
 Income inequality remains one of the most significant risk factors for suicide.

-Claire Sweeney, Director of Place and Wellbeing at Public Health Scotland said:
+Claire Sweeney, Director of Place and Wellbeing at Public Health Scotland (PHS) said:

 “Suicide is preventable and it is dreadful that the impact of suicide is felt most acutely across our poorest communities in Scotland.
 Every suicide leaves a lasting grief with loved ones, and each person who has died is missed.

-“This disproportionate impact on our least wealthy communities is why Public Health Scotland is focussed not only the mental wellbeing of the people of Scotland, but primarily with the underlying causes of inequality.
+“This disproportionate impact on our least wealthy communities is why PHS is focussed not only the mental wellbeing of the people of Scotland, but primarily with the underlying causes of inequality.

-“The extent of the harm caused by poverty and an unequal society is rarely more recognisable than in our suicide prevention efforts Together with partners, our work continues as part of the National Suicide Prevention Leadership Group to deliver Scotland’s Suicide Prevention Action Plan: Every Life Matters.
-This includes developing insight and understanding into suicide in our communities and the pivotal role poverty and inequality plays.”
+“The extent of the harm caused by poverty and an unequal society is rarely more recognisable than in our suicide prevention efforts Together with partners, our work continues as part of the National Suicide Prevention Leadership Group to deliver Scotland’s Suicide Prevention Action Plan: Every Life Matters (external website).
+This includes developing insight and understanding into suicide in our communities and the pivotal role poverty and inequality plays”.

 In 2020, there was a slight decrease in the number of people who died by suicide, but deaths remain higher in Scotland than any other part of the UK.
 Men account for almost three out of every four suicides, and the number of women dying increased by 45% since 2017.